SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 # Configuring low-code app events

-You can configure actions for different types of events in the DataMiner Low-Code Apps.
+You can configure actions for different types of events in DataMiner Low-Code Apps.
 These are the main types:

 - *On open*: This event takes place when a page or panel is opened and all components are done loading.
 (See [Configuring a page of a low-code app](xref:LowCodeApps_page_config) and [Configuring a panel of a low-code app](xref:LowCodeApps_panel_config).)